Pierre Amable Jean-Baptiste Trannoy

-Pierre Amable Jean-Baptiste Trannoy (Amiens, Somme, 22 November 1772 – Amiens, 26 March 1831) was a French physician, hygienist and botanist.
+Pierre Amable Jean-Baptiste Trannoy (Amiens, Somme, 22 November 1772 – Amiens, 26 March 1831) was a French medical doctor, hygienist and botanist.

 Biography

 Son of Jean-Baptiste Martin Trannoy and Marie-Catherine Julie Chopin he was first surgeon-major of a battalion of "réquisitionnaires" in his home town, then second surgeon at the Hôtel-Dieu d'Amiens on the Chaussée Saint-Leu.

 In 1795, he went to Paris to attend medical courses at the Sorbonne.

 In 1798, he was appointed curator and director of the Botanical Garden of Amiens and professor of natural history at the Central School of the Somme department a chair he held until this school was abolished in 1802.

 In 1801, he submitted a medical thesis to the Faculty of Medicine in Paris, entitled: Sur le pronostic des affections sympathiques de l'œil dans les maladies aiguës (On the prognosis of sympathetic eye diseases in acute illnesses).

 In 1807 and 1808, he was professor of anatomy, physiology, medical subjects and hygiene at the civil hospices in Amiens.

 In 1815, he was appointed doctor of epidemics for the districts of Amiens and Dourlens (now Doullens).

 In 1819, he wrote an Traité élémentaire des maladies épidémiques ou populaires à l'usage des officiers de santé (Elementary Treatise on Epidemic or Popular Diseases for the use of health officers).

 This production, the fruit of observation, study and wise practice, was honourably mentioned in several medical journals and in various minutes of learned societies, and successively earned the author the title of associate member of the Medical Committee, the Athénée de Médecine, the Society of Practical Medicine, the Royal Academic Faculty of Sciences of the Faculty of Paris and the Royal Societies of Lyon and Bordeaux.